 SNOHOMISH by reSAWN TIMBER co. features clear vertical grain WESTERN HEMLOCK with a 0-VOC oil finish.
-SNOHOMISH is appropriate for interior wall cladding and ceiling applications.
-SNOHOMISH is standardly a Class B Fire Rating and can be treated to Class A Fire Rating for Interior Application – please call to inquire.
+SNOHOMISH is appropriate for interior wall & ceiling cladding.
+It can be used for exterior applications on PROTECTED surfaces such as soffits to achieve a seamless interior/exterior aesthetic.
+SNOHOMISH is standardly a Class B Fire Rating for interior applications.

 SNOHOMISH is finished with a sustainable, plant-based hardwax oil finish that contains 0-VOCs and is available FSC-certified upon request.